 Pycnanthemum tenuifolium has very fine, almost needle-like leaves on hairless, erect, branched stems that are 2’-3’ tall.
 Its white flowers with two purple spots are produced in terminal clusters and open over an extended period, from middle summer into early fall, slightly earlier than P. muticum.
 Like the other Mountain Mints, it spreads via rhizomes to form attractive colonies.

 Pycnanthemum virginianum grows 2’-3’ tall and has narrow, toothless leaves on multi-branched plants.
 The terminal clusters of small white blooms are produced in abundance and gradually open from middle to late summer or early fall.

-Any of these Mountain Mints is worthy of a spot in your garden.
-Pair them with other natives, such as Bee Balm, Gay Feather, Switch Grass, Little Bluestem, Goldenrod or Black-Eyed Susan for a natural planting.
-Or, tuck one into a container on your deck or patio or in the corner of your vegetable garden to attract pollinating insects to increase your yields.
+Any garden could benefit from a well-placed Mountain Mint to attract pollinators.
+Pair it with other natives like Bee Balm, Gay Feather, Switch Grass, Little Bluestem, Goldenrod or Black-Eyed Susan for a natural wildlife flowerbed.
+Or tuck one into a large container on your deck, patio, or beside raised vegetable beds.